unixpickle/analloc2/BENCHMARKS.md

 This allocator uses two binary search trees to manage regions of free memory in **O**(*log(n)*) time, where *n* is the number of free regions in the allocator.

 The current test uses the free-tree allocator in conjunction with my native AVL-tree implementation.
-This benchmarked showed that that, in the best case,  an allocation and deallocation operation together take *32 more clockcycles per factor of 2 in the number of free regions*.
+This benchmark tested the best case collective time of an allocation and deallocation operation.
+It showed that each level of depth in the tree results in roughly *32 more clockcycles*.
 This means that doubling the number of free regions increases the combined Alloc and Dealloc time by roughly 32 clockcycles.

+At a later date, I hope to write benchmarks which test "bad" cases (i.e. when the tree needs to be rebalanced).